 The East Wenatchee Police Department issues concealed handgun licenses for the residents of East Wenatchee.
 Each new applicant fills out an application, is fingerprinted, photographed and an extensive criminal, civil, and mental health background check is conducted.
 Renewals go through the same procedure, except for the fingerprints.
-The City accepts payment in Visa or Master Card as well as cash or personal check for the exact amount.
+The City accepts payment in Visa or Master Card as well as cash for the exact amount.

 To apply with the East Wenatchee Police Department, you must:

 - bring the completed Application to the Police Department

 - bring a valid photo ID

 - bring proof of 90 consecutive days of residency in the City of East Wenatchee

 - pay a non-refundable $48.00 fee ($32.00 for a renewal)